Streamlining the Patient Onboarding Process

 Adhering to WCAG standards

-• Large text size
+• Readable text size

 • Large touch target

-• Progress indicator
+• Clear progress indicator

 “Hyeji absolutely transformed our health tech application.
 She was communicative, creative, and consistently met deadlines.
 Every team member from our CEO to developers loved working with her, and any company who hires her will see a clear ROI.”

-© Hyeji Han 2025
+© Hyeji Han 2026

 Let's get in touch